citp/privacy-policy-historical/d/di/din/dinartrade.com.md

-> *The following text is extracted and transformed from the dinartrade.com privacy policy that was archived on 2015-03-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150315035530id_/https%3A//www.dinartrade.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the dinartrade.com privacy policy that was archived on 2019-03-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190325084240id_/https%3A//www.xchangeofamerica.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Xchange of America
+# Privacy Policy « XCHANGE OF AMERICA

 **What Personal Information Does Xchange of America Gather About Me?**